anshuu23/jabWeTalk/README.md

       🚀 What is Jab-We-Talk?
         JabweChat is a real-time chat application built for seamless and interactive communication.
         Users can create chat rooms or join random chats effortlessly.
-With features like real-time typing indicators, message statuses, and room management, JabweChat offers a smooth chatting experience.
+With features like real-time typing indicators, message statuses, and room management.
+        JabweChat offers a smooth chatting experience.

   ⚡ Key Features